protecode-sc/helm-chart/README.md

 password, and you cannot change it afterward.

 You can configure a password either with the `--set postgresql.postgresqlPassword="PASSWORD"` parameter or by using existing secrets.
-To create a random password and use that, do the following before installing.
+To create a random password and use that, do the following before installing:

 ```console
 $ kubectl create secret generic bdba-postgresql-secret -n NAMESPACE --from-literal=postgresql-password=<12 randon characters>
 secret/bdba-postgresql-secret created
 ```

-Next,  the created secret to Helm:
+Next, add the created secret to Helm

 `--set global.postgresql.existingSecret="bdba-postgresql-secret"`